Class PropertyParser

 parseAsListOrEmpty

-public <E> java.util.List<E> parseAsListOrEmpty(java.lang.String name, java.lang.String separator, java.util.function.Function<java.lang.String,E> singleElementParser)Same asparseAsList(String, String, Function)
+public <E> java.util.List<E> parseAsListOrEmpty(java.lang.String name, java.lang.String separator, java.util.function.Function<java.lang.String,E> singleElementParser)Same asparseAsList(String, String, Function)but in case of error returns an empty list instead of throwing anIllegalArgumentException.- Type Parameters:

 - the List containing all elements, or empty if at least one element failed to parse, or if the entry for the given name doesn't exist.